viniciussoaresti/whativelearned/frontend/html.md

 ### Label:

-Adds accessibility and identifies data:
+Adds accessibility and identifies data, and can nest elements inside:

 ```html
 <label>